ethereum/execution-apis/src/engine/experimental/blob-extension.md

 ### ExecutionPayloadV3

-This structure has the syntax of `ExecutionPayloadV2` and append two new fields: `excessDataGas` and `dataGasUsed`.
+This structure has the syntax of `ExecutionPayloadV2` and append two new fields: `dataGasUsed` and `excessDataGas`.

 - `parentHash`: `DATA`, 32 Bytes
 - `feeRecipient`:  `DATA`, 20 Bytes